UST: Introduction to Art History in London

 - Select the Apply Now button at the top to start your online application.

 - Complete all application materials by the application deadline.
-Students are encouraged to apply by the priority enrollment deadline, September 11, 2015.
-Applications will be accepted after September 11 for programs with space still remaining until the final application deadline of October 1, 2015.
+Students are encouraged to apply by the priority enrollment deadline, September 11, 2015, because only 20 students will be accepted to the program.
+Applications will be accepted after September 11 for programs if space is still remaining until the final application deadline of October 1, 2015.

 Priority Application Deadline: September 11, 2015